 Yet again, Dice’s big mouth was temporarily silenced—thanks to my new buddy Eddie.
 Now that is “Outlandish”!

-ITS A THRILL RIDE!
+IT’S A THRILL RIDE!

 Being forced to acknowledge one of the all-time great fan favorites galls me to no end.
 However, when Ricky Steamboat is right, he’s right—and the National Wrestling Alliance’s new “Steamboat Proclamation” is very, very right!